uvhat/krita_clipping_layers/README.md

+### 6) New overview buttons.
-7) Added better set for overview buttons and mirror X and Y actions.
+Added better set for overview buttons and mirror X and Y actions.
 Krita has no Y mirror, only X mirror.
 So added both actions, shortcuts, and buttons on overview.
 You can now draw with one had with full control of canvas through overview buttons.

 <img width="400" alt="better_overview" src="https://github.com/user-attachments/assets/9a86c837-c947-49ec-9cb1-71ecc522446f" />

-8) Added KRITA_DISABLE_SYNC_EVENTS env variable for skipping unnecessary input events from heavy python plugins (Pigment O for example) which cause significant slow down of krita interface.
+#### 7) Added KRITA_DISABLE_SYNC_EVENTS env variable for skipping unnecessary input events from heavy python plugins (Pigment O for example) which cause significant slow down of krita interface.
 There was a commit in Krita in 5.3.0+ that forces app to catch all inputs from python plugins.
 This caused to react Krita for any event.
 And some plugins spams them a lot.
 You can set this env variable in shortcut and launch krita with old plugins without stutters.

-9) Small fix for Wrap transform tool - preview is broken when you switch transform tool to wrap mode in 5.3.1
+#####8) Small fix for Wrap transform tool - preview is broken when you switch transform tool to wrap mode in 5.3.1 (fixed in 5.3.2.1)

-10) added fast box blur mode for filter brush.
+### 9) Fast box blur mode for filter brush.
 Krita has only slow gaussian and box blur filter with common convolution kernel.
 Added more suitable mode - fast box blur with sliding window.
 Combined with gaussian mask and accumulation mode it makes blur processing that close to gaussian blur in other apps and in the same time it works much faster and practically usable even for large brush.
 Also it add link for width of kernel to current brush size with pressure respond, same as in CSP/IllustStudio.

 <img width="800" alt="fast_blur_g" src="https://github.com/user-attachments/assets/e8da5a03-cae3-4f77-bc74-286eecb1504c" />